luckys-lnz/luckys-lnz/README.md

 ---

 > 🌟 **"Simplicity is the soul of efficiency.
-In code, in design, in life, strip away the unnecessary and let clarity lead the way."** 🚀
+In code, design, and life, strip away the unnecessary and let clarity lead the way."** 🚀
 > — A Stoic Tech Enthusiast